MARKETProtocol/docs/source/includes/_smart-contracts.md

-makerFee | fee to paid by the maker in MKT tokens to the `feeRecipient` takerFee | fee to paid by the taker in MKT tokens to the `feeRecipient` price | agreed upon execution price qty | agreed upon execution qty orderHash | hash created by maker to ensure all order parameters are valid and originated from `maker`
+makerFee | fee to paid by the maker in MKT tokens to the `feeRecipient` takerFee | fee to paid by the taker in MKT tokens to the `feeRecipient` price | agreed upon execution price expirationTimeStamp | timestamp that the order is valid until qty | agreed upon execution qty orderHash | hash created by maker to ensure all order parameters are valid and originated from `maker`